ACCLAB/DABEST-python/docs/source/getting-started.rst

 Requirements
 ------------

-Python 3.7 is strongly recommended. ``dabest`` has also been tested with Python 3.5 and 3.6.
+Python 3.7 is strongly recommended.
+DABEST has also been tested with Python 3.5 and 3.6.

 In addition, the following packages are also required: